1. Resources

 GitHub Actions also supports third-party CI/CD tools, automation platforms, and container platforms like Docker.

-GitHub Actions vs. Jenkins
+GitHub Actions vs. Jenkins: Ease of setting up

-• Ease of setup: One of the biggest advantages of choosing GitHub Actions over Jenkins is the former is simpler to set up.
+One of the biggest advantages of choosing GitHub Actions over Jenkins is the former is simpler to set up.
 It’s primarily a cloud-based solution accessed through GitHub, with the option of running on your own infrastructure through self-hosted runners.
 Jenkins doesn’t have officially managed service offerings and hence needs proper installation.

-• Developer experience: Compared to GitHub Actions, Jenkins has been around for longer (10+ years) and offers a wide range of community plugins for diverse tools and frameworks.
+Compared to GitHub Actions, Jenkins has been around for longer (10+ years) and offers a wide range of community plugins for diverse tools and frameworks.
 While you’ll likely find a plugin for pretty much anything you want, some devs struggle with finding plugins that work for their use case, especially when they don’t frequently work with Java.

 GitHub Actions offers user-created Community Actions that can support many use cases, and it is convenient to access from within the GitHub UI.

-• Operational complexity: When determining how much bandwidth each tool will use from the DevOps/infrastructure team, both Jenkins and GitHub Enterprise are similar.
+When determining how much bandwidth each tool will use from the DevOps/infrastructure team, both Jenkins and GitHub Enterprise are similar.
 You’ll need team members to manage the servers, including patching, updates, and backups, as well as manage the runners or nodes that execute the jobs.

-• Cost: Jenkins and GitHub Actions are both fairly affordable tools that can get expensive depending on how they're used.
+Jenkins and GitHub Actions are both fairly affordable tools that can get expensive depending on how they're used.

 Jenkins is a fully open-source tool, so you can install it on the server to get it up and running.
 You get worker nodes, open-source plugins, third-party integrations, and a robust CI/CD solution without paying anything more than the cost of the service you run the tool on.

-GitHub.com doesn’t offer an open source option and instead charges based on how many minutes a job runs.
+GitHub's cloud offering doesn’t offer an open source option and instead charges based on how many minutes a job runs.
 Account holders get free minutes per month, but once the budget is exhausted, costs mount quickly.
 Getting a custom runner can help control costs as you only pay for the underlying server compute, but it will increase operational complexity and is not as robust in capabilities as other self-hosted offerings.

 Atlassian Bamboo